 It is quite necessary in Virginia Beach to have a car.
 The town is spread out and covers a large amount of land, and the public transportation system isn’t as expansive as the area itself.
 City bus routes are set up to serve mostly the main roads, and other than a few trolleys at the Oceanfront, there are no other options for travel.

 When moving to a new area, it is important to consider both the good and the bad before choosing a city to buy a home in.
-Virginia Beach is both a popular and great place to live – at CoVA Collective Realty, we can answer all of your questions about the pros and cons of Virginia Beach, as well as any other areas of Hampton Roads.
+Virginia Beach is both a popular and great place to live.
+If you’re interested in checking out homes for sale in Virginia Beach, we’re here to assist you every step of the way.
+If you’d like more information about the pros and cons of Virginia Beach, give us a call!

 YouTube player